General Contracting contractors in

 Licensing Requirements

-Wisconsin requires Dwelling Contractor Registration through DSPS for residential work over $1000.
-Must pass business law exam, provide financial responsibility ($25,000 bond or equivalent), and show 4 years experience or education.
-Commercial work requires specialty licenses.
-Renewal every 2 years with continuing education.
+Wisconsin requires Dwelling Contractor Qualifier (DCQ) license for residential work over $1000.
+Must pass business and trade exams, provide proof of insurance and bonding.
+Commercial work requires additional credentials.
+License renewal every 2 years with continuing education requirements.

 Permit Requirements